Q. I want to use the Client Only install option. Why does the dialog for choosing the data folder show no mapped drives?

 Q. I installed the Standard edition on only one machine.
 How can I setup another machine to use the same data?

 A. You need to either share the current data folder so the other machines can access it or move the data folder to a shared location and then setup each machine to use that data.
+Note that the text of the data path in the Options screen must be identical on all machines.

 Q. I want to share data amongst several people.
 Can I use the Standard edition or do I need to purchase the Client/Server edition?